A microscopic theory of Anderson localization of electrons in random lattices: Model and fundamental relations

-We use this formula to assess the low-frequency limit of the homogeneous, $q=0$, dynamical conductivity \be \sigma(E;\omega) \to \frac{-ie^{2}\omega n(E)D(E)}{-i\omega + A(E)\omega^{2}} = \frac{e^{2}n(E)D(E)}{1 + iA(E)\omega}\,. \ee It is generally assumed that Anderson localization occurs when $D\to0$ for $n>0$, i.e., when the static diffusion constant vanishes.
-It is, however, not a critical point.
-The actual, disorder-induced critical point is when $A\to\infty$.
-It means that the frequency derivative of the imaginary part of the dynamical conductivity, or the real electric polarizability, diverges.
+We use this formula to assess the low-frequency limit of the homogeneous, $q=0$, dynamical conductivity \be \sigma(E;\omega) \to \frac{-ie^{2}\omega n(E)D(E)}{-i\omega + A(E)\omega^{2}} = \frac{e^{2}n(E)D(E)}{1 + iA(E)\omega}\,. \ee Anderson localization is generally assumed to occur when $D\to0$ for $n>0$, i.e., when the static diffusion constant vanishes.
+However, this is not a critical point.
+The disorder-induced critical point occurs when $A\to\infty$.
+This means that the frequency derivative of the imaginary part of the dynamical conductivity, or the real electric polarizability, diverges.
 The width of the central peak of the real part of the dynamical conductivity vanishes, but not necessarily its height, the static diffusion.
 We argue below that this is the critical point of the Anderson localization transition.
-A new order parameter emerges in the denominator of the electron-hole correlation function beyond this transition.
-Consequently, the diffusion pole and diffusion vanish as well as the static conductivity $\sigma(E;0)=0$ calculated from the generalized Einstein relation, Eq.~\eqref{eq:Einstein-gen}, even if the static diffusion constant from the metallic phase is positive, $D(E)>0$.
+Beyond this transition, a new order parameter emerges in the denominator of the electron-hole correlation function.
+Consequently, the diffusion pole and diffusion vanish, as does the static conductivity $\sigma(E;0)=0$ calculated from the generalized Einstein relation, Eq.~\eqref{eq:Einstein-gen}, even if the static diffusion constant from the metallic phase is positive, $D(E)>0$.

 It is clear from the exact representation of the electron-hole correlation function, Eqs.~\eqref{eq:phiS-DS}-\eqref{eq:PhiRA-exact}, that one cannot derive a closed equation for either parameter $A(E;\omega)$ or $D(E;\omega,\vecq)$.
 The complete microscopic theory must give, apart from the one-electron self-energy $\Sigma^{R}_{\veck}(E)$, expressions for the full irreducible vertex $L^{RA}_{\veck\veck'}(E;\omega,\mathbf{q})$ and the eigenvector $\phi_{\veck}(E)$.
-The theory of Vollhardt and W\"olfle, \cite{Vollhardt:1980aa,Vollhardt:1980ab, Vollhardt:1992aa}, leading to a self-consistent equation for $D(E;\omega,\mathbf{0})$, is only an effective approximation.
+The theory of Vollhardt and W\"olfle, \cite{Vollhardt:1980aa,Vollhardt:1980ab, Vollhardt:1992aa}, which leads to a self-consistent equation for $D(E;\omega,\mathbf{0})$, is only an effective approximation.
 Its derivation is not fully microscopically controlled, and it cannot be viewed as a consistent microscopic theory of Anderson localization as long as the corresponding electron-hole irreducible vertex $L^{RA}_{\veck\veck'}(E;\omega,\mathbf{q})$ remains unknown.